-- Pg.
-17 - Strong structural drivers and government focus: "Housing for All by 2022" - Coordinated efforts by government agencies and regulators to align policies and fiscal incentives - Urban housing requirement estimated at 45 Mn units by 2022 - Pg.
-18 - RBI, SEBI and IRDA regulatory focus on increasing funding avenues to HFCs - Pg.
-19 - With PMAY, effective home loan interest rate at 2.4% for home loans of Rs.
-2.4 Mn - Home loan amount eligible for subsidy under the Pradhan Mantri Awas Yojana (PMAY) has been increased - For the first time EMI has dropped below rents across cities making home ownership more lucrative and cheaper than renting property - Pg.
-22 - Commercial office space absorption highest ever at 43 Mn Sq.
+Strong structural drivers and government focus: "Housing for All by 2022"

+- Coordinated efforts by government agencies and regulators to align policies and fiscal incentives - Budget 2017 has meaningfully enhanced the scope of 'Affordable Housing' & 'PMAY' for buyers, lenders and developers - Urban housing requirement estimated at 45 Mn units by 2022

+RBI, SEBI and IRDA - regulatory focus on increasing funding avenues to HFCs

+With PMAY, effective home loan interest rate at 0.42% for home loans of Rs.
+2.4 Mn

+- Home loan amount eligible for subsidy under the Pradhan Mantri Awas Yojana (PMAY) has been increased - Effective home loan rates in the affordable housing segment is at near-zero levels.
+With rental yields at 3.2%, home ownership is very lucrative and much cheaper than renting property

+Commercial office space absorption highest ever at 43 Mn Sq.
 Ft. in CY 2016